-The bid items shown in the bid proposal sheet represent full compensation for performing all work.
+The bid items shown in the bid item list represent full compensation for performing all work.
 Full compensation for any work for which there is no bid item shall be considered to be included in the various items of work.